dbissell6/DFIR/Explorations+Reflections/Explorations+Reflections5.md

 ## Short commings?
 Successess?
 Desires?
 Goals?
 Predictions?

-I beleive the Blue Book has been a success.
-Both in the utility it provides as a reference and the way it forced me to orgaize these concepts mentally to create it.
+### Success

-### Bloods
+#### Bloods
 I got my first bloods on a site.
 After a couple weeks grinding on Cyberdefenders i decided to try and got one.
-I was so juiced.
+I was so juiced, sooo juiced.
 I said something changed in me when i did the malware analysis anti-anti-debugging, this was an instance of that too.
 I explained earlier how each CTF it felt nice to finish harder and harder challenges.
 This was like that * 10000.
-It was a validation the work was paying off
+It was a validation the work was paying off.

-During the next week I started to get doubts.
+But... during the next week I started to get doubts.
 Was it a fluke?
 Getting blood that week for the second time in a row helped to solidy some things internally.
-I was really close the 3rd week, felt some disapointement but no doubt.
-After that HTB dropped sherlocks and havent been back to cyberdefender since.
+I was really close the 3rd week, felt some disapointment, but no doubt.

 The bloods felt good but they were on cyberdefenders, I think there are more and better players on HTB.
 I anticipate i will get that same rush again if I get a blood on HTB.
+After that HTB dropped sherlocks and havent been back to cyberdefender since.

+#### Submitted first walkthrough
+At the end of the year HTB sherlocks released 5 christmas themed challenges.
+Each blood got a prize and the best write up will get one too.
+Idk why but i decided to submit.

 ### Veni, Vidi, Vivi in the box

 When i began i had set a goal of being able to do the easys year one, med year 2, hard 3, insane 4.
 The year began with me meeting my goal, and exceeding it sometimes.
-It hasnt been easy, but i have been able to complete every sherlocks.
+It hasnt been easy, but i have been able to complete every sherlock.
 During the tinsel challenge I was close to blooding 2 of the challs.
 My confidence is higher, still not 100% tho, similar to the week after I got the first blood, has it been a fluke?

 ### Help

 #### no jq

 I need a better way to parse these sherlocks aws cloudtrail logs.
 I feel like I did with pcaps and evtx, at least i had wireshark for pcaps tho.
 I um under the impression that i could set up an ELK stack, but part of me whats to start with a python program.

+UPDATE: It took a day or two but i started a tool to vizualize AWS logs, started to apply it to chainsaw sigma output too, we will see where it goes

 #### KAPE file dump